Join your fellow Probus members on Thursday, August 27th from 3-5 pm for Happy Hour at Montana's in Collingwood. Order and pay at the restaurant.

 The guide has historical knowledge of Collingwood as well as background on all the restaurants.
 The vast majority of the tour takes place outside; however, where space permits, we are invited inside the restaurant.
 Sometimes we are joined by the owners for a bit of a chat.
 Participants exchange stories about their favourite local restaurants and get to try new things on the menu of places they may have been to before.
 The spots are not revealed before the tour which makes it fun to wonder, "Where are we going next?"

-The cost of the food tour is $XX.00.
-Registration will open later in the summer and there is a maximum of 30 participants (two groups of 15).
+The cost of the food tour is $52.00.
+Registration will open August 19th and there is a maximum of 22 participants.
 If the event is full, join the wait list as there is a possibility that someone may need to cancel.

 Speaker: Constable Helena Beck,My name is Helena Beck and I am a police officer with the Ontario Provincial Police.
 I have been employed with the OPP since 2020 and currently serve as a Community Engagement Officer (CEO).
 My role focuses on building positive relationships within the community and educating the public on crime prevention.